-Dan Goldstein’s love of trial work has led to a wide-ranging practice that includes complex commercial matters, high-impact public interest litigation, personal injury, white collar criminal defense, and court appointments to represent defendants charged federally with death-eligible offenses.
+Dan Goldstein’s love of trial work led to a wide-ranging practice that includes complex commercial matters, high-impact public interest litigation, personal injury, white collar criminal defense, and court appointments to represent defendants charged federally with death-eligible offenses.

-Dan’s business litigation has included defending a truck manufacturer in suits by disgruntled dealers, the defense of numerous officers and directors of failed savings and loans, a recovery for limited partners in a franchise who were misled by a franchisor, defense of libel actions, trade secret litigation on behalf of both plaintiffs and defendants, lease covenant disputes for commercial tenants of shopping centers, and business partnership disputes.
+Dan’s business litigation included defending a truck manufacturer in suits by disgruntled dealers, the defense of numerous officers and directors of failed savings and loans, a recovery for limited partners in a franchise who were misled by a franchisor, defense of libel actions, trade secret litigation on behalf of both plaintiffs and defendants, lease covenant disputes for commercial tenants of shopping centers, and business partnership disputes.

-As counsel for the National Federation of the Blind, Dan has initiated a national legal campaign to ensure access to technology.
+As counsel for the National Federation of the Blind, Dan initiated a national legal campaign to ensure access to technology.
 His settlement of a class action against Cardtronics, which provides for tens of thousands of voice-guided ATMs, constituted a major step toward making this ubiquitous convenience accessible to the blind.
-His suit against Target.com set precedent regarding the application of access laws to websites, and his suit against America Online has made AOL accessible to the blind.
-In litigation from Maryland to Florida, he has helped ensure the right of the blind to vote independently and in secret.
-This work has gone beyond litigation to partnerships, including the negotiation of joint technology agreements with technology developers such as Amazon.com.
+His suit against Target.com set precedent regarding the application of access laws to websites, and his suit against America Online made AOL accessible to the blind.
+In litigation from Maryland to Florida, he helped ensure the right of the blind to vote independently and in secret.
+This work went beyond litigation to partnerships, including the negotiation of joint technology agreements with technology developers such as Amazon.com.

-In personal injury cases, Dan has secured large verdicts and settlements for victims of medical and legal malpractice, for persons who were criminally assaulted in an unsafe environment, and for persons who were harmed by unsafe pesticide exposure.
+In personal injury cases, Dan secured large verdicts and settlements for victims of medical and legal malpractice, for persons who were criminally assaulted in an unsafe environment, and for persons who were harmed by unsafe pesticide exposure.

-A former federal prosecutor, Dan’s criminal practice has included successfully avoiding prosecution for a target of an independent counsel, representing an attorney charged with campaign financing violations, a minister charged with mail fraud, various medical practitioners charged with insurance fraud, as well as persons charged federally with violent crimes.
+A former federal prosecutor, Dan’s criminal practice included successfully avoiding prosecution for a target of an independent counsel, representing an attorney charged with campaign financing violations, a minister charged with mail fraud, various medical practitioners charged with insurance fraud, as well as persons charged federally with violent crimes.

 In 2011, Dan received the American Bar Association’s Paul G. Hearne Award for Disability Rights.
 This award is presented each year to an individual who has made significant contributions to further the rights, dignity, and access to justice for people with disabilities.
 Dan’s acceptance speech.
-Also, he has been selected by his peers for inclusion in Best Lawyers in America Civil Rights Law, Commercial Litigation, and White-Collar Criminal Defense categories and in 2012, was selected for Fellowship in the Litigation Counsel of America, a highly selective and by-invitation-only trial lawyer honorary society whose membership is limited to less than one-half of one percent of American lawyers.
-Dan is a Member of the American Bar Association’s Commission on Disability Rights.
+Also, he has been selected by his peers for inclusion in The Best Lawyers in America Civil Rights Law, Commercial Litigation, and White Collar Criminal Defense categories and was named Best Lawyers 2018 Baltimore Civil Rights Law Lawyer of the Year.
+In 2012, was selected for Fellowship in the Litigation Counsel of America, a highly selective and by-invitation-only trial lawyer honorary society whose membership is limited to less than one-half of one percent of American lawyers.
+Dan is a former Member of the American Bar Association’s Commission on Disability Rights.

 - University of Texas School of Law, J.D. with High Honors, Order of the Coif, 1973